overlast/p5-Jubatus/README.md

     my $stat_client = Jubatus->get_client($host, $port, $juba_client_type);

 This code will create Jubatus::Stat::Client object and return it.
-You should set $host and $port in agreement to running jubastat server apprication.
+You should set $host and $port in agreement to running jubastat server application.

 The above code is equivalent to: